A Festival of Britten at Gresham's

 Click here for further details and to find out how to purchase.

-Not only have Gresham’s musicians been performing Britten’s music locally in 2013, but also across East Anglia, in Bury St Edmunds and Norwich.
+Not only did Gresham’s musicians perform Britten’s music locally in 2013, but also across East Anglia, in Bury St Edmunds and Norwich.
 Britten’s music also featured heavily in the programme taken to cathedrals across Belgium by the Prep School’s choir over Easter.
 Gresham’s has also welcomed a number of notable musicians to work with students and to give performances over the course of the festival.

-Our Britten Festival has already included two performances of the St Nicolas cantata in North Norfolk, one which included choirs from both the Senior and Prep School with tenor soloist Julian Forbes, and one with Sheringham & Cromer Choral Society, the Prep School Jiminies and tenor Paul Smy.
+Our Britten Festival included performances of the St Nicolas cantata in North Norfolk, one which included choirs from both the Senior and Prep School with tenor soloist Julian Forbes, and one with Sheringham & Cromer Choral Society, the Prep School Jiminies and tenor Paul Smy.

 War Requiem was performed in February, conducted by Mark Jones and with soloists Rosamund Walton (soprano), Ben Thapa (tenor), and Robert Davies (baritone).
-With over 300 singers and orchestral musicians and a capacity audience of 400, it was a stunning highlight of the festival so far.
+With over 300 singers and orchestral musicians and a capacity audience of 400, it was a stunning highlight of the festival.

 In April, the award-winning choir from Longmeadow High School, Massachusetts, USA, visited the school to give a joint concert with the Senior School’s Schola Cantorum.
 The highlight of their performance was Britten’s Hymn to the Virgin, written by the young composer in the sickroom of Farfield House in 1930.